About Monetary Policy

 For each meeting, the Bank’s staff prepare a detailed account of developments in the Australian and international economies, and in domestic and international financial markets.
 The papers contain a recommendation for the policy decision.
 Senior staff attend the meeting and give presentations.

-Monetary policy decisions by the Reserve Bank Board are communicated publicly shortly after the conclusion of the meeting.
+Monetary policy decisions by the Monetary Policy Board are communicated publicly shortly after the conclusion of the meeting.
 The decision is published on our website at 2.30pm after each meeting.
 The Governor holds a media conference after each Board meeting to explain the decision.

 The Implementation of Monetary Policy

-From day to day, the Bank's Domestic Markets Department has the task of implementing the monetary policy decisions of the Board.
-The Reserve Bank Board's explanations of its monetary policy decisions are announced in a media release, which is distributed through electronic news services and published on the Reserve Bank's website at 2.30 pm on the day of each Board meeting.
+From day to day, the RBA’s Domestic Markets Department has the task of implementing the monetary policy decisions of the Board.
+The Monetary Policy Board’s explanations of its monetary policy decisions are announced in a media release, which is distributed through electronic news services and published on the Reserve Bank’s website at 2.30 pm on the day of each Board meeting.

 Over recent decades, the Reserve Bank has targeted the cash rate, which is the rate charged on overnight loans between commercial banks.
 It has a powerful influence on other interest rates and forms the base on which the structure of interest rates in the economy is built.
 Any change to the cash rate target takes effect from the day following the announcement.

-The Reserve Bank announced in November 2020 that it would purchase a nominated amount of bonds issued by the Australian Government as well as by the states and territories further out along the yield curve.
-This program of government bond purchases was discontinued in February 2022.
+2. purchases of a nominated amount of bonds issued by the Australian Government as well as by the states and territories further out along the yield curve.
+This program of government bond purchases was announced in November 2020 and discontinued in February 2022.
 Together with the target on the 3-year Australian Government bond, these bond purchases helped to lower the whole structure of interest rates in Australia.

-The Reserve Bank also announced in March 2020 that it would provide a Term Funding Facility (TFF) for the banking system.
+3. a Term Funding Facility (TFF) for the banking system.
 The objectives of the TFF were to lower funding costs for the entire banking system so that the cost of credit to households and businesses is low, and to provide an incentive for lenders to support credit to businesses, especially small and medium-sized businesses.
 Under the drawdown period for the TFF, banks had access to new 3-year funding at an interest rate substantially below their funding costs.
-Access to funding included an additional allowance associated with a bank's growth of business credit.
-The TFF closed to new drawdowns as scheduled on 30 June 2021.
-As the facility provides low-cost fixed-rate funding for 3 years it will continue to support low borrowing costs until mid 2024.
+Access to funding included an additional allowance associated with a bank’s growth of business credit.
+The TFF was announced in March 2020 and closed to new drawdowns as scheduled on 30 June 2021.
+It ended in June 2024.

 For more information about the implementation of monetary policy, see: Market Operations.
-For more information on the monetary policy measures that the Bank has implemented since March 2020, see: Supporting the Economy and Financial System in Response to COVID-19.
+For more information on the monetary policy measures that the Bank implemented during 2020, see: Supporting the Economy and Financial System in Response to COVID-19.

 The Transmission of Monetary Policy to the Economy